SuperCarryDFY/235091513709eab1b44080768e2caeeb/README.md

-# Pinal Training Reproduction
+# aa token prediction v.s. structure token prediction

-This repository contains the reviewer reproduction scripts for the amino-acid and structure-token training runs.
+This repository contains the reproduction scripts for the amino-acid and structure-token training runs.

 ## Setup